Ex-Playboy Model Can Now Tell The World About Her Alleged Affair With Trump

 — Stone Cold (@stonecold2050) April 18, 2018

-Under the settlement terms, A.M.I. will receive up to $75,000 of any future profit from the story being ran, and McDougal is also keeping the $150,000.
+Under the settlement terms, A.M.I. will receive up to $75,000 of any future profit from the story running, and McDougal is also keeping the $150,000.
 Both McDougal and A.M.I. are responsible for their own attorneys’ fees.
 Her lawyer, Peter K. Stris, was satisfied with the arrangement.

 There is still an ongoing investigation by the Federal Election Commission because they claim that the payment that A.M.I. made to McDougal is an illegal campaign expenditure.
 A.M.I. has denied these claims, stating they are under protection under the First Amendment to run stories as they wish as a publisher.

-In the meantime, A.M.I. plans to feature McDougal on a September 2018 issue of Men’s Journal, and to publish five columns with her byline in the near future.
+In the meantime, A.M.I. plans to feature McDougal in a September 2018 issue of Men’s Journal and to publish five columns with her byline in the near future.
 McDougal is also satisfied with the outcome, saying she’s “relieved to be able to tell the truth about my story when asked.”
 The alleged affair lasted between 2006 and 2007, during which time they met at Trump properties, detailed the Washington Post.